Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 - Once again, enter Play mode.

+    > You may have to restart your ROS nodes before re-entering Play mode if you encounter unexpected issues.
+Check the [Troubleshooting](#troubleshooting) section below.

     In the HUD's Topics window, toggle on the `3D` for `/global_costmap/costmap` now.

 You should now see the two maps updating in realtime!
 As you send goal poses to Turtlebot, the occupancy grid drawings should now update as expected.